When it comes to fake friends, we have all had them and we have all been one.

 - They gossip about others.
 And I promise you that anyone who habitually gossips to you will eventually gossip ABOUT you.

-- They tell you how poorly others friends of theirs have treated them and then when you do something not even a fraction as bad, they crucify you.
+- They tell you how poorly other friends of theirs have treated them and then, when you do something that’s not even a fraction as bad, they crucify you.

 How To DROP a fake friend:

 I kept fake friends in my life because I was plagued with guilt.
-I felt bad – they had no one.
+I felt bad; they had no one.
 I knew they needed me and I also knew how much of a competitive, loose cannon they could be.
-I didn’t want them to think that they had won or that they had all the power.
+I didn’t want them to think that they had “won” or that they had all the power.
 I didn’t want them gossiping about me.
-Other times, they were the one of the “cool kids” who was finally, giving me a chance.
+Other times, they were one of the “cool kids” who was finally, giving me a chance.

 Here’s what you need to realize:

 - The moment that you decide to cut a fake friend off, don’t worry about them feeling like they won.
 They do not feel powerful at ALL.
 They feel powerless because they depend on your tears, explanations, reactivity, and brokenness for emotional survival.

 - If you can’t physically cut them off and go no contact right away, immediately make yourself less available to them and completely unavailable to their bullsh*t by emotionally cutting them off.

 - You will never be able to see the potential that you know you have (or you would not be reading this right now) until you take the trash that is a fake friend OUT.
 If you put trash in a bag and keep it in your house, it’s going to stink up your house.
 And the only people who are going to want to enter a stinky house are those who know they can do whatever they want because they don’t have to treat the house with any more respect than the owner already is.
 Take the trash OUT and set the standard for those you come to your door.